bouteillerAlan/SpyHistory/README.md

 # SpyHistory
-Wtach the progression in your personal guild wars 2 history
+Watch the progression in your personal guild wars 2 history